jmfrancklab/pyspecdata/README.rst

 =============

 Note that the current version (0.9.5) is intended just for collaborators, *etc.*
+(Though, if you do really want to use it for interesting science, we are happy to work with you to make it work for your purposes.)
-A general-use version 1.0.0 is planned within a year, and will include documentation.
+A public-use version 1.0.0 is planned within a year, and will include documentation.
 *(Note that the email currently linked to the PyPI account is infrequently checked --if you have interest in this software, please find J. Franck's website and contact by that email.)*

 Roadmap